todogroup/.github/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at steering-committee@todogroup.org.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at conduct@todogroup.org.
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed and investigated promptly and fairly by the [TODO Group Steering Committee](https://github.com/todogroup/governance).

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.